-When someone has died, their death needs to be registered with the registrar - register a death.
+When someone has died, their death needs to be registered with the registrar - Lancashire County Council - Register a death.

 Once that's done, you will offered the "Tell Us Once" service and a unique reference number by the registrars.
 This then gives you the opportunity to let several other government departments know of the death at once.

 How and who to contact when you have a "Tell Us Once" reference number

 You can complete the Tell Us Once online form through GOV.UK - Tell Us Once.

 Customers requiring a face to face service for "Tell Us Once" should call 01772 906900 to make an appointment.

 We will ask additional questions relating to council services to ensure a "right first time service".

 Our offices are located at: